lordvaider/lordvaider.github.io/_posts/2024-05-26-Travel-History.md

 This idea is obvious enough that a few other people have implemented their own versions of it:

 1. [Laurens Geffert](https://janlauge.github.io/2021/google_timeline_travel_history/): One of the aforementioned highly talented Google data scientists - His solution was the optimal mix of my 2 approaches - He whittled down the space of points required by focussing on the processed data and then mapped it using a country lookup.
 I suspect the API he used to do the country lookups was also much more performant than the one I used (I just used whatever ChatGPT recommended).
-Obviously Laurens is much smarter than I am, but on the other hand, he is much less profane.
+Obviously Laurens is much smarter than I am, but on the other hand, I am much more profane.
 2. [Geoprocessing](https://geoprocessing.online/): This company lets you upload your timeline data and then helps you with various analyses.
 I didn’t want to upload my data anywhere so haven’t experimented with this.
 3. [Mileagewise](https://www.mileagewise.com/): They use Google timeline data to create mileage logs (In the US you can claim tax benefits by claiming the mileage incurred while driving around as a business expense) This is a very different usecase from the one considered here, but I threw it in because it's an ingenious use of timeline data.